2023 Solar Incentives Guide for Plainfield, NJ - Tax Credits & Rebates

 Federal Solar Incentives

-When thinking about solar incentives, you likely think of federal incentives first.
-The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a predetermined percentage of the cost of your solar system.
+When thinking about solar incentives, federal incentives might be the first thing that comes to mind.
+It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
+This incentive is a tax credit equal to a predetermined percentage of the money you spend on solar panels for your home.

-Curious how the ITC might apply to your specific situation?
-Get in touch with your local Plainfield solar panel installation expert to get more information.
+Wondering how the ITC applies to your specific situation?
+Contact your local Plainfield solar panel installation expert to get more information.

 More information about the new Inflation Reduction Act can be found here.
-Your local Plainfield solar panel installer can answer your questions and explain how the new Clean Energy Credit applies to you.
+Your local Plainfield solar panel installers are the best people to answer your questions about the new Clean Energy Credit and how it will apply to you.

 State & Local Solar Incentives